 Read and Write!

-I believe we could right now save education with technology before the education system collapses in on itself.
+We could save education with technology right now before the education system collapses in on itself.

 The difference between good material and great material is if you want to come up with good material, you should be reading five pages per page you write.

-On the other hand, for great material, you should be reading a minimum of 10 pages per page you write, and you will gain great knowledge.
+On the other hand, for great material, you should be reading a minimum of 10 pages per page you write, and you will gain excellent knowledge.

 It’s always easiest to pick books based on your interests.
 Reading isn’t fun if you’re not enjoying what you’re learning.